EdharkSVK/open_deep_research/README.md

 - `NGROK_AUTHTOKEN`
 - `PLAYWRIGHT_BROWSERS_PATH`

+For a quick setup run `./dev_setup.sh` to create a venv, install dependencies, open an ngrok tunnel, and start the server.

 Launch the assistant with the LangGraph server locally, which will open in your browser:

 #### Mac